 When you install a new Replication Server to your replication system, rs_init creates a runserver file in the Sybase installation directory.
 The runserver file is an executable script that contains the complete command line required to start a Replication Server.

-The runserver file name is constructed based on the name of the server, truncated to eight characters, if necessary, and a .bat extension.
-For example, for a Replication Server named ROME_RS, the runserver file is named run_rome.bat.

-Start-up sequence for servers

-Start servers in this order:

-- 1 If the Replication Server uses RSSD in Adaptive Server Enterprise, start the Adaptive Server first. - 2 Replication Servers.

-Starting servers at system boot

-In a production system, you must start Adaptive Servers and Replication Servers, whenever your machine reboots.
+The runserver file name is constructed based on the name of the server.
+For example, for a Replication Server named ROME_RS, the runserver file is named RUN_ROME_RS .
+Start-up sequence for servers Start servers in this order: 1 If the Replication Server uses RSSD in Adaptive Server Enterprise, start the Adaptive Server first.
+2 Replication Servers.
+Starting servers at system boot In a production system, you must start Adaptive Servers and Replication Servers, whenever your machine reboots.
 To do this, see your System Administrator.

-Configuring a new server to start at system start-up

-- 1 Choose Start | Settings | Control Panel. - 2 From the Control Panel, double-click the Services icon. - 3 From the Server list box, select the server that you want to start at system start-up. - 4 Click Startup. - 5 In the Server dialog box, select Automatic in the Startup Type box. - 6 Choose OK.

-The server you selected will start at system start-up.
+Starting a Replication Server using the runserver file 1 Log in to your system as the "sybase" user.
+Replication Server must execute as "sybase" so that it has the permissions required to access its configuration file, log file, and disk partitions.

+- 2 Set the \$SYBASE_REP and \$SYBASE_OCS environment variables to the path of the Sybase installation directory, as described in the Replication Server Installation Guide. - 3 From the shell prompt, execute the runserver file as a background process.

+For example, enter this command to start the TOKYO_RS Replication Server:

+\$SYBASE/\$SYBASE_REP/RUN_TOKYO_RS &

+Diagnostic messages display as the servers start up.
+The messages are also recorded in the servers' log files.